 Ä’äy Chù (Slim’s River) East Route

-After registering at the Tachäl Dhäl (Sheep Mountain) Visitor Centre, drive or hike south on the Alaska highway to a small pull-off on the south side of the road about 3 km south of the Visitor Centre.
-From here, if the gate is open, you can drive another 3 km further on a narrow dirt road.
-Watch for a trail marker on the left that marks the beginning of the route.
+After the leaving the highway and driving to the small pull-off, if the gate is open, you can drive another 3 km further on a narrow dirt road.
+The road is rough and requires a high clearance vehicle.
+Watch for a trail sign on the left and a small pull-out on the right marking the beginning of the route.
 If you reach the creek, you have gone too far.
+Try to park to the side as much as possible.

 About 1.5 km along the route you will reach Vulcan Creek.
 It has changed course several times over the years and washed out sections of the route.
 Watch for rock cairns guiding the way through this area.
 Use caution when crossing the creek, as there will be varying amounts of water flowing depending on the weather and season.

 When the water level is lower, people have been known to hike along the riverbed.
-Remember that Slim’s River is named after a horse that sank and was killed in the dangerous ‘quick mud’, so it’s best to watch where you step!
+Remember that the English name of the river (Slim’s) refers to a horse that sank and was killed in the dangerous ‘quick mud’, so it’s best to watch where you step!

 Bear sightings are common in this area.
-The use of bear resistant food canisters is mandatroy.
 Review recommendations for travel in the You Are In Bear Country brochure.
 All bear sightings should be reported to the staff at one of the Visitor Centres.